startupjs/startupjs/packages/startupjs/README.md

 ### `serverRoutes`

 Use this hook to configure routes and handlers for those routes on the backend side.
-Perhaps you know this one called 'routes'
+Perhaps you know this one called 'routes'.

 ```js
   serverRoutes: (expressApp) => {